w3c/sync-media-pub/src/pages/sync-media.md

 ### Metadata
-SyncMedia has a generic mechanism for incorporating metadata but does not require or define any specific metadata.
+SyncMedia has a generic mechanism for incorporating metadata but does not define any specific metadata.
 Metadata MUST go in the SyncMedia document `head`.

 | Term | Description |
 | -----| ----------- |